bcale/Wedding_Website/README.md

 # Wedding Invitation Site

+# README.md requires an update as new features were added and design changes implemented.

 A custom wedding invitation website with animated background, personalized hero text, photo gallery, and an RSVP form backed by postgreSQL.